MUSM/CEP 300 – Tour Guiding for Palazzo Vecchio (Community Engagement Practicum)

 The goal of this internship is twofold.
 First, have students gain deeper knowledge of one of the most important Florentine monuments, rich in both art and history.
 Second, teach them to lead art history tours and communicate effectively.

 Like for all internships, students who commit to it should keep an open mind, be motivated to actively learn, and be flexible.
-This practicum is of particular interest for students majoring in Art History, Architecture, Museum Studies, History, and Communication.
+This practicum is of particular interest to students majoring in Art History, Architecture, Museum Studies, History, and Communication.

 Internship Description

 The Association Mus.e Firenze is located inside the Palazzo Vecchio, one of the main and best-known Florentine monuments.
-Serving as Florence City Hall since 1299, the building offers a cross section, so to speak, of Florentine history from the late Middle Ages to the present.
+Serving as Florence City Hall since 1299, the building offers a cross-section, so to speak, of Florentine history from the late Middle Ages to the present.
 Mus.e Firenze develops approximately one hundred different and highly original kinds of tours.
 Students are involved in the Guided Tour of the Quartieri Monumentali, which provides a fresh approach to the building, revealing it to be not only a prestigious receptacle of artworks but also a place that brings together architecture, sculptures, and paintings to create a unique, rich, and complex whole.

 Student Tasks and Duties